AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 As a Masaru, you gain these special traits:

-***Frosty Traversal.*** You ignore difficult terrain created by ice or snow, and you can tolerate temperatures of as low as 0 °F (-20 °C) without any additional clothing.
+***Frosty Traversal.*** You ignore Difficult Terrain created by ice or snow, and you can tolerate temperatures of as low as 0 °F (-20 °C) without any additional clothing.

-***Onsen Relaxation.*** If you spend a Short Rest in a body of hot water, you can gain temporary hit points equal to a roll of your Hit Die plus your Proficiency Bonus.
+***Onsen Relaxation.*** If you spend a Short Rest in a body of hot water, you can gain Temporary Hit Points equal to a roll of your Hit Die plus your Proficiency Bonus.

 ***Balance.*** You have a Climbing Speed equal to your Speed.
 You also have Advantage on Dexterity (Acrobatics) checks to climb and balance on branches and other thin platforms.